 - 1. Whom should I contact to discuss my ideas for a CRII proposal to be sure CISE supports the topic area? - 2.
 I hold the title of Associate Professor.
 Am I eligible? - 3.
 I hold a tenured position.
 Am I eligible to apply? - 4.
 Are the eligibility criteria for CRII and CAREER the same?
 If I am eligible to apply to one of these programs, does that mean I am also eligible to apply to the other? - 5.
 The CRII program solicitation states that, to be eligible, I must be in the first two years of a tenure-track or research science or education position (or equivalent).
-I was appointed Assistant Professor in August of 2012.
+I was appointed Assistant Professor in August of 2013.
 May I apply to the CRII program this year, if I submit by the end of July? - 6.
-While finishing up my PhD, I started work as an Acting Assistant Professor on August 15, 2012 (pending conferral of my degree).
-On December 16, 2012, after my degree was conferred, I no longer was Acting.
+While finishing up my PhD, I started work as an Acting Assistant Professor on August 15, 2013 (pending conferral of my degree).
+OnDecember 16, 2013, after my degree was conferred, I no longer was Acting.
 Am I eligible?

-I received my Doctorate six years ago.
+OR I received my Doctorate four years ago.
 Am I eligible to apply?
-After receiving my PhD, I worked as a research associate for five years, and just began my academic position last year.
+OR After receiving my PhD, I worked as a research associate for three years, and just began my academic position last year.
 Am I eligible?

-After receiving my PhD, I was a postdoctoral fellow for two years, and just began my academic position last year.
-Am I eligible?
+OR After receiving my PhD, I was a postdoctoral fellow for two years, and just began my academic position last year.
+Am I eligible? - 7.
+Am I eligible if I hold a dual appointment at a university?